Saint Emilion - Listed Village - Bordeaux

 Both the nave and the main porch (on Place Pierre Meyrat) have retained their original Romanesque features.

-Saint Emilion - Tour du Roy
+Tour du Roy

 The Tour du Roy - Castel Daou Rey - King's Tower is another major feature of Saint Emilion.

-Others say it was the English Henri II Plantagenêt!
+Some indeed believe it was the French King Louis XIII; others say it was the English Henri II Plantagenêt!

 It has since found a marvelous use, as it is the place from where the yearly Vintage Banns are proclaimed!

-Saint Emilion - Couvent des Ursulines
+Couvent des Ursulines

 The Tour du Roy stands nearby the Couvent des Ursulines.

-They also invented the recipe of the famous macarons, the specialty of Saint Emilion!
+Not only did the Ursulines nuns found the convent in the 17th century, but they also invented the recipe of the famous macarons, the specialty of Saint Emilion!

-Saint Emilion - Couvent des Cordeliers
+Couvent des Cordeliers

-Look attentively at the surrounding facades as you'll discover countless architectural features that escaped demolition.
+Look attentively at the surrounding facades, as you'll discover countless architectural features that escaped demolition.

 It takes at least a half day to visit Saint Emilion, however, a whole day would be perfect to allow for wine tasting!